maxint-rd/TM16xx/README.md

 The easiest way to install this library is using the Arduino Library Manager.
 Just search for "TM16xx LEDs and Buttons" and click the install button.
 You can also download the [latest version](https://github.com/maxint-rd/TM16xx/archive/refs/heads/master.zip) or select one from the [releases](https://github.com/maxint-rd/TM16xx/releases) as zipfile and use Add .ZIP library in the Arduino IDE.

-___NOTE: AdafruitGFX needs to be installed, even if you don't use TM16xxMatrixGFX.
-If you don't want to install AdafruitGFX you can remove TM16xxMatrixGFX.h and TM16xxMatrixGFX.cpp from the library directory to avoid compilation errors.___
+___NOTE: AdafruitGFX mey need to be installed, even if you don't use TM16xxMatrixGFX.
+Depending your compiler you may get compilation errors if AdafruitGFX isn't installed.
+In such case you can remove TM16xxMatrixGFX.h and TM16xxMatrixGFX.cpp from the library directory.___

 ## Base class usage (TM1637, TM1638, TM16..)